satyaprakash10/file-upload-ui/README.md

 ## Why I have use vue-dropzone libraries and component:-

 - The vuedropzone allows us to use all the features which are covered to upload any file dynamically.
-- this component libraries manage the process of file managing easily and flexibility, by simply runing the different status event and the use of its respective necessary methods on run time!
+- this component libraries manage the process of file managing easily and flexibility, by simply using the different status & event with the use of its respective methods on run time!
 - hence this vuedropzone if fully relaible to use and to manage the file uploading process and its structure!